Chapter 7 : I like my life.

 “Don’t touch me,” I hiss, shoving Louis away from me and pushing through the crowd in a frantic search for the door.

 The music pulses through my head, swirling and pounding until I can’t think straight anymore.
 God, I was so stupid - how could I not notice something was wrong?
-I thought I knew myself better than this; I thought I could tell if someone was messing with my head.
+I thought I knew myself better than this; I thought I could tell if someone was messing with me.
 Am I really so hung up over Ian that I’d let myself get fucked with like that?

 Cold air nips at my bare skin as I finally stumble out of the house and onto the sidewalk.
 I glance around in a daze, not quite sure what I’m looking for or where I’m trying to go.
 All I know is that I want out.
 I want to get away from him and - and - and fuck.
 So, so stupid -